obonaventure/cnp3/Missions/S8/routing1.rst

  - `eth0` on NAT64 is connected to `eth0` on `H1`
  - `eth1` on NAT64 is connected to `eth0` on `H2`

-`H1` and `H2` will use the IPv4 implementation of the Linux kernel while `NAT64` will use your IPv6-IPv4 translator implementation written in scapy_.
+`H1` and `H2` will use the IPv4/IPv6 implementation of the Linux kernel while `NAT64` will use your IPv6-IPv4 translator implementation written in scapy_.
 You will use the emulated network to send and receive IPv4 and IPv6 packets and need to configure the interfaces on `H1`,`H2` and `NAT64`.

-Use :manpage:`ifconfig(8)` to configure the following IPv4 and IPv6 addresses :
+The interfaces of your boxes are configured with the following IPv4 and IPv6 addresses :

  - `2001::2/64` on `eth0` on `H1` this is corresponding to `X` from the previous section.
  - `2001::1/64` on `eth0` on `NAT64` this is corresponding to `Y` from the previous section.